itslanguage/itslanguage-docs/docs/api/categories.md

 ### Response

-The resonse is a JSON list with categories.
+The response is a JSON list with categories.

 ```http
 HTTP/1.1 200 OK